fsjavier/hoodsap-api/README.md

 - Leaflet and React Leaflet: Provided interactive mapping features.
 - rc-slider: Used for creating a slider for users to set distance radius.
 - React Datepicker: Used for a user-friendly date input experience.
-- Jest and React Testing Library: To perform automated tests.

 ### Other Technologies